Executive Synopsis

 Business Process Management Notation (BPMN).
 The model is stored in an XML file.

-- Uses a graphical diagraming tool to create a model of the business logic for the business processses
+- Uses a graphical diagramming tool to create a model of the business logic for the business processes

 created in the previous step.

-- Deploy the smart contract(s) and prepare API
+- Deploy the smart contract(s) and prepare the API.

-- BA prepares information necessary for the trading activity and starts the trading activity.
+- BA prepares information necessary for the trading activity:

-- Uses a JSON or text editor to create JSON files that contain information,
+- Uses a JSON or text editor to create JSON files containing information

-- Tells SCaaS to initiate the trade activity by invoking the API while providing it with
+- Tells SCaaS to initiate the trade activity by invoking the API with

-API methods invoke the smart contracdt methods with approprite information.
+API methods invoke the smart contract methods with appropriate information.

-- Software developer task is greatly reduced as the SCaaS tool prepares the smart contract(s) and API.
+- Software developer effort is greatly reduced as the SCaaS tool prepares the smart contract(s) and API.

-- If the business logic is described by BA using a DMN model, then the software developer assistance is not needed.
+- If the business logic is described by BA using a DMN model, software developer assistance is not needed.

 Privacy